 - Best vegan: Daily Harvest

 - Best for families: Mosaic Foods

 - Best for paleo diets: Paleo on the Go

 - Best for weight loss: Diet-to-Go

 Frozen meals are convenient meal options that require very little meal prep or cooking.

 However, many store-bought frozen entrées aren’t the healthiest or best tasting.
-Oftentimes, these meals are heavily processed, containing artificial preservatives, flavors, and colorings.
+Often, these meals are heavily processed, containing artificial preservatives, flavors, and colorings.

 Furthermore, it can be difficult to find options that fit your specific dietary needs.

-Still, there are frozen meal delivery services that offer the convenience of frozen meals but contain higher quality ingredients and great flavors.
+Some frozen meal delivery services do offer the convenience of frozen meals but contain higher quality ingredients and great flavors.

 The frozen meal delivery services on this list were chosen based on the quality of their ingredients, variety of food options, and ability to cater to specific diets.